MileHacker Logo

 A City of Purpose

 Brasília is a city of striking contrasts and profound purpose.
-As Brazil's political capital, it houses the nation's governmental branches within amazing buildings.
+As Brazil's political capital, it contains the nation's governmental branches within amazing buildings.
 The city's design prioritizes functionality and aesthetics, creating distinct sectors for living, working, and governing.
 Wide, multi-lane avenues connect these sectors, often bordered by expansive green spaces.
 The unique Superquadras (superblocks) concept defines its residential areas, each intended to be a self-contained community with its own services.

 Culture and Lifestyle